xNexus-ACS/BetterDisarm/README.md

 # BetterDisarm

-An EXILED plugin that prevents damage to handcuffed people
+An EXILED plugin that prevents damage to handcuffed people (Only if the player is human)

-Use BetterDisarm_EXILED4 if you're using EXILED 4 and BetterDisarm_EXILED5 if you're using EXILED 5_Alpha